DanielYanger/protein_diffusion/README.md

 ## Application of DDPO in Optimizing DNA sequences for Translational Efficency.

+### Training Models
+- Install the dependencies from `requirements.txt`
+- Diffusion
+    + `train_diffusion_utrs.py` and `train_diffusion.py` are the files to run
+    + Run the command `accelerate launch file` to start the training process.
+Hyperparameters can be tuned in the file
+    + The type of diffusion model (only coding region, full sequence, fixed coding region, etc.) is dictated by the `Protein` class.
+    + `TACC Scripts/diffusion.bash` has an example script that can be used with the TACC LS6 machines.
+- DDPO
+    + `ddpo_trainer_replace.py` and `ddpo_trainer.py` are the scripts to run
+    + Run the command `accelerate launch file` to start the training process.
+    + Hyperparameters are tunable in `DDPO/ddpo_config.py`.
+If you need multiple profiles, copy the file and change the file referenced in the training scripts.
+        - Most important hyper parameters are:
+            - `config.num_epochs`: Number of epochs to train on
+            - `config.results_folder`: Location to save the model and samples to
+            - `config.sequence`: Protein sequence used
+            - `pretrained.model`: Folder containing the pretrained diffusion model.
+Note, it doesn't have to be well trained but it should be somewhat trained for some reason.
+More investigation needs to go into this.
+            - `sample.batch_size`: Sequences to generate per batch
+            - `sample.num_batches_per_epoch`: Number of batches to generate per epoch.
+Total effective size is # GPUs * batch_size * num_batches_per_epoch.
+            - `train.batch_size`: Batch size to use for training.
+Needs to evenly divide total effective size
+            - `train.learning_rate`: Learning rate
+            - `train.adv_clip_max`: Maximum allowed advantage, which is the standardized reward.
+Basically prevents a single sample from driving the model's direction
+            - `train.clip_range`: Maximum deviation from the original log ratio.
+Used in the PPO logic.

 ### Things I've Tried
 - Building a diffusion model to generate the coding region
     + Diffusion model has 3 channels, each one representing a codon.
 Randomly generate a bunch of DNA sequences as the training set and have the diffusion model learn how to generate correct sequences.